fletcher/MultiMarkdown-4/metadata.md

 the output slightly --- `memoir` and `beamer`.
 These options are designed to be compatible with the LaTeX classes of the same names.

+### LaTeX Title ###

+Since MultiMarkdown syntax is not processed inside of metadata, you can use the `latex title` metadata to override the regular title metadata when exporting to LaTeX.

+This metadata *must* come after the regular `title` metadata if it is also being used.

 ### ODF Header ###